torres-christopher/dns-resolver/README.md

 ## Features

 - **Frontend Interface**:
-  - A user-friendly web page where users can enter a domain name, select a DNS record type (e.g., A, AAAA, CNAME, MX, PTR, TXT), and view the results in a table format.
+  - A user-friendly web page where users can:
+    - Perform a quick search for a specific type of DNS record (e.g., A, MX, TXT, etc.).
+    - Perform a complete search for all DNS records within a specific domain.
+  - Results are displayed in an organized table format for easy reading.

 - **RESTful API**:
   - Supports DNS lookups for specific types or all DNS records.